BrandonCorey/JS_130_Notes/promises_and_async_await.md

 - Rejected: A promise that has failed

 ### `Promise.prototype` methods ###
 - `then` - allows you to pass resolve and reject callbacks to a pending promise.
 Returns a new promise.
-Can be used to chian
+Can be used to chain
 - `catch`- allows you to supply a reject callback for multiple chained promises, instead of having to supply one to each individually
 - `finally` - allows you to supply a callback for after a promise has been settled.